dotnet/msbuild/documentation/specs/static-graph.md

                     Proj2   A->A
 ```

 Proj1 depends on Proj2, and we want to build the graph with target `A`.
 Proj1 gets inspected for the project reference protocol for target `A` (represented to the right of Proj1).
 The protocol says the referenced projects will be called with `A`.
 Therefore Proj2 gets called with target `A`.
-After Proj2 builds, Proj1 then also builds with `A` (because Proj1 is the root of the graph).
+After Proj2 builds, Proj1 then also builds with `A` because Proj1 is an entry point and `A` is what was requested by the user.

-A project reference protocol could contain multiple targets, for example `A -> B, A`.
+A project reference protocol may contain multiple targets, for example `A -> B, A`.
 This means that building `A` on the referencing project will lead to `B` and `A` getting called on the referenced projects.
 If all nodes in the graph repeat the same rule, then the rule is repeated recursively on all nodes.
-However, a node can choose to implement the protocol differently.
+However, a project can choose to implement the protocol differently.
 In the following example, the entry targets are:
 - Proj4 is called with targets `B, A, C, D`.
 On multiple references, the incoming targets get concatenated.
-The order does not matter, as MSBuild has non-deterministic p2p ordering.
+The order of these target lists does not matter, as MSBuild has non-deterministic p2p ordering, however the order within the target lists does.
+IE. `B, A, C, D` and `C, D, B, A` are valid, while `A, B, C, D` is not.
 - Proj3 and Proj2 get called with `B, A`, as specified by the rule in Proj1.
-- Proj1 builds with A, because it's the root of the graph.
+- Proj1 builds with `A`, because it's the root of the graph.

 ```
             A+-->Proj1   A->B, A